facebookresearch/anli/README.md

     print("Contradiction:", predicted_probability[2])
 ```

-If you are using our pre-trained model checkpoints with the above code snippet, you would expect to got the following numbers.
+If you are using our pre-trained model checkpoints with the above code snippet, you would expect to get the following numbers.

 <a name="checkpoint_results">Huggingface Model Hub Checkpoint</a> | A1 (dev) | A2 (dev) | A3 (dev) | A1 (test) | A2 (test) | A3 (test)
 ---|---|---|---|---|---|---